Electronic & Radiological Devices

 FDA has established electronic product performance standards in its regulations covering several varieties of radiation emitting electronic products.
 Companies that manufacture or import electronic products subject to an FDA performance standard are required to submit various electronic product reports to FDA, the most basic and important of which is called the Electronic Product Initial Report.

-When a manufacturer or importer submits an Electronic Product Initial Report to FDA, the FDA's Center for Devices and Radiological Health (CDRH) reviews the electronic product report to ensure the information demonstrates that the manufacturer's electronic product meets any applicable performance standard, and that the process for manufacturing or assembling the electronic product is likely to repeatedly produce complying electronic products.
+When a manufacturer or importer submits an Electronic Product Initial Report to FDA, FDA's Center for Devices and Radiological Health (CDRH) reviews the electronic product report to ensure the information demonstrates that the manufacturer's electronic product meets any applicable performance standard, and that the process for manufacturing or assembling the electronic product is likely to repeatedly produce complying electronic products.
 CDRH issues Accession Numbers to the manufacturer that submitted the electronic product report, and that Accession Number is necessary for importing electronic products into the U.S.

 There are specific certification and labeling requirements that apply to electronic products, and the user manual is a critical piece of information for consumers.
 FDA requires electronic product user manuals to include many specific warnings and declarations, as well as include clear and concise instructions for use.